© 2023 CyberNews - Latest tech news,

 Symptoms of a browser hijacker

 • There’s a noticeable increase in intrusive ads.
 You can always encounter ads when browsing because this is how online marketing works.
-However, if various pop-ups and banners start to become annoying and cover the content, there’s a strong possibility that it’s the browser hijacker’s fault.
+However, if various pop-ups and banners start to become annoying and cover the content more than usual, there’s a strong possibility that it’s the browser hijacker’s fault.

 How can I protect my device against browser hijacking?